-The Illinois Media School offers five separate programs: The 32-week Radio & TV Broadcasting program, the 32-week Hispanic Media Broadcasting program - which are approved by the ACCSC as separate programs.
-Both programs are very similar to one another in most areas such as the curriculum, courses, internships, broadcast training equipment, requirements for graduation, job placement services and post-graduate privileges.
+The Illinois Media School offers six separate programs: The 32-week Radio & TV Broadcasting program. the 32-week Hispanic Media Broadcasting program - which are approved by the ACCSC as separate programs, and a 32-week Digital Media Production program.
+All programs are very similar to one another in most areas such as the curriculum, courses, internships, broadcast training equipment. requirements for graduation, job placement services and post-graduate privileges.
 The Radio & TV Broadcasting program is taught in English and is designed for students that speak English while the Hispanic Media Broadcasting program is taught in Spanish and is designed for students that speak Spanish and English.
 Additionally, Illinois Media School offers three, 24 week programs: Audio Production, Film & Video Production and Sports Broadcasting.
 The admissions requirements are separate for each program as outlined under the Admissions Requirements section of the School Catalog and there are some differences in the program summary and objectives and the educational objectives.
 Eligibility for enrollment in the Hispanic Media Broadcasting program requires students to be bi-lingual in both Spanish and English and to be able to demonstrate proficiency in reading, writing and conversational English.
-For more information about the admissions requirements for each program.
+For more information about the admissions requirements for each program, please refer to the Admissions Requirements section or contact the School's Admissions Office.